robmarkcole/mqtt-camera-streamer/README.md

 ```
 $ (venv) python3 check-cameras.py
 ```
+Alternatively you can pass a string to an MJPEG/RTSP stream, For example `"rtsp://admin:password@192.168.1.94:554/11" `

 ## MQTT
 Need an MQTT broker?
 If you have Docker installed I recommend [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).
 A basic broker can be run with